SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The dataminer.services platform gets updated continuously.
 This change log can help you trace when specific features and changes have become available.

-#### 12 June 2023 - Fix - CloudGateway 2.11.0 - Resolved connection issue [ID_36439]
+#### 12 June 2023 - Fix - CloudGateway 2.11.0 / CoreGateway 2.13.0 - Resolved connection issue [ID_36439] [ID_36453]

-A user could encounter "The DataMiner System has no active connections to the DataMiner Cloud Platform" error message when using cloud features like Remote Access, Sharing, ...
-Cloud connection will now remain active when the DMA name no longer corresponds to the server name after rename.
+In some cases, when using cloud features like Remote Access or Sharing, you could encounter the error message "The DataMiner System has no active connections to the DataMiner Cloud Platform".
+This was caused by the fact that the cloud connection was lost if the DMA name no longer corresponded to the server name after a rename.

-DataMiner CloudGateway now uses the DMA name as defined in dataminer.xml or from the DMZ options instead of the server name.
+To prevent this, instead of the server name, DataMiner CloudGateway now uses the DMA name as defined in DataMiner.xml or in the DMZ options.

-#### 12 June 2023 - Fix - CoreGateway 2.13.0 - Resolved connection issue [ID_36453]

-A user could encounter "The DataMiner System has no active connections to the DataMiner Cloud Platform" error message when using cloud features like Remote Access, Sharing, ...
-Cloud connection will now remain active when the DMA name no longer corresponds to the server name after a rename.

 #### 19 May 2023 - Fix - CloudGateway 2.10.12 - Resolved concurrency issue [ID_36432]